therealdinish/therealdinish/README.md

-- 👋 Hi, I’m DinishSkilled manufacturing engineer with expertise in 5S, process control and semiconductor manufacturing.
+- 👋 Hi, I’m Dinish
+- 🍒 Skilled manufacturing engineer with expertise in 5S, process control and semiconductor manufacturing.
 Proficient in SQL, Excel, R, and a strong team player.
 - 🌱 I’m currently learning Data Analytics
 - 📫 How to reach me: https://www.linkedin.com/in/dinishsubaramaniam/